Cyclamen: Taxonomy

 The genus Cyclamen was first described by Carl Linnaeus in Species Plantarum in 1753.
+It was traditionally classified in the family Primulaceae, was reclassified in the family Myrsinaceae in 2000 and finally, in 2009 with the introduction of the APG III system, was returned to the family Primulaceae, in the subfamily Myrsinoideae.

+The lectotype species is Cyclamen europaeum L., a synonym of Cyclamen purpurascens Mill.; it was designated by Hitchcock & Green, in the International Botanical Congress.
+Cambridge (England), 1930.
+Nomenclature.
+Proposals by British Botanists: 129 (Aug.
+1929).

 Phylogeny

 A phylogeny of Cyclamen published in 2000, with four supported clades approximately corresponding to four subgenera, is shown below.
 The phylogeny is based on morphology, cytology and DNA-sequences.
 A few species that were not included in the analysis are placed based on morphology only and are noted with a question mark.

 A study published in 2004 produced a similar phylogeny in a combined analysis of molecular and morphological data:

 A comparison of the groups produced in the two studies shows them to be very similar (see the table below).
 Nevertheless, the authors of the 2004 study declined to produce a subgeneric classification, concluding that more work was needed to align the phylogeny and classification of Cyclamen, stating that "the publication of formal classifications before adequate data can provide a clear and consistent pattern of information, leads to nomenclatural instability".